-Over a million travellers who do not need a visa for NZ are now required to register online by filling out a form with their personal, passport and travel details.
+Over a million travellers who do not need a New Zealand Travel Authorization are now required to register online by filling out a form with their personal, passport and travel details.
 Furthermore, they also need to answer some basic questions regarding their health and criminal history while requesting an NZeTA before departure.

 Applicants required to pay the Tourism Tax Conservation IVL for New Zealand, along with their NZeTA will be charged automatically as they submit their eTA application.
 The IVL was implemented in order to allow foreign visitors to contribute to the natural environment and infrastructure they enjoy during their trip.

 Immigration policy director Nick Aldous declared it was encouraging to observe most visitors are arriving well-prepared, having applied in advance for their eTA NZ rather than leaving their authorisation to the last minute.
 This proved the tourism industry’s initial preoccupation regarding the potential for chaos —should large numbers of travellers arrive at check-ins without an eTA— unnecessary.

 Here are some of the more prominent benefits the new eTA for New Zealand has to offer: